 - Wilderness first aid course or the Outward Bound program.

-The good news is you don't have to rush to make a decision.
-Unlike other savings vehicles—such as traditional IRA, 401(k) or 403(b)—you don't have to withdraw money from a 529 plan by a certain date.
+Unlike other savings vehicles—such as traditional IRA, 401(k) or 403(b)—you don't have to withdraw money from a 529 Plan by a certain date.
 With no distribution deadline, you can take your time and consider all of your options.

 If you don't need the account balance for a near-term purpose, you can leave it untouched in case a relative needs it for graduate school or your spouse decides to pursue an MBA.
 You can continue investing in your 529 for years, preserving the account's tax benefits.